Customer Behaviour Policy

 35. At the end of the review period for amber and red flags, the Customer Support Manager will notify the customer, in writing, the outcome of their case review as follows:

-• If restrictions are not cancelled, an explanation of the reason(s) why will be provided to the customer.
-Depending on the circumstances, some flags may remain in perpetuity.
+• If restrictions are not cancelled, an explanation of the reason(s) why will be provided to the customer (depending on the circumstances, see also paragraph 32) including the next review date

 Local Government and Social Care Ombudsman